brisad/grec/README.rst

 This is the file to colorize.
 If "-" is specified, `stdin` will be read instead and can be used to colorize the output of a pipe.

+If no file is given, `stdin` will be used as the default.

 TODO
 ----